 Other physical activities focus on strengthening certain muscles.
 Swimming is unique because you exercise everything, from your arms to your legs.

-There are many different swimming exercises that utilize your entire body in the water, allowing you to get a full workout.
+Many different swimming exercises utilize your entire body in the water, allowing you to get a full workout.

 Some engaging and fun swimming exercises include:

 - Breath stroke.
 The breath stroke is a great cardiovascular exercise that allows you to strengthen your heart and lungs.
 The breath stroke is designed to help tone your entire body, working out your thighs, upper back, hamstrings, and lower legs.1